 Jean-Michel Larqué was one of the most important players for AS Saint-Étienne in the 60s and 70s where he won the league in in 1967, 1968, 1969, 1970, 1974, 1975 and 1976.
 He is the only member of the tam that was a part of 4 straight league team and also on the 1976 European Cup team.
 He finished his playing career in Paris with Paris Saint-Germain and RC Paris.
 Capped 14 times.

 AM: Kees Rijvers (Holland)

 Rijvers was considered one of the best players in Oranje's hostory before the emerge of the Golden Generation of the 1970's.
 He started with NAC Breda before moving to play for St.Etienne in 1950.
 He would have three different stints with the French club. he also played for Feyenoord. from 1946 to 1960, he played 33 times for Holland.

 Michel Platini is one of the greatest footballers of all time.
-He scored 9 of France's 14 goals as they won Euro 1984 at home.
+He played 72 times for France, He scored 9 of France's 14 goals as they won the European Chamionship in 1984 at home.
 It was probably the greatest individual performance in a tournament.
 He won the Ballon d'Or three times, in 1983, 1984 and 1985.
 With Juventus, he won the European Cup in 1985, the first ever for the club.
-He started with Nancy, but better known for his career with Saint-Étienne before switching to Juventus.
+He started with Nancy and was a member of the famous team with AS Saint-Etienne.